tm-a-t/telegram-bot-handbook/en/book/messages/buttons.md

 - Callback game button.
 Opens an [HTML game](../interaction/html-games).
 - Pay button.
 Used for [integrated payments](../interaction/payments).
 - Web view button.
 Opens [bot web interface](../interaction/mini-apps).
 - Login URL button.
-Used for authorization on sites.
+Used for authorization on sites;
-  For example, official [@discussbot](https://t.me/discussbot) utilized it before native comments appeared in Telegram.
+  for example, official [@discussbot](https://t.me/discussbot) utilized it before Telegram introduced native comments.
   The button works similarly to [Telegram Login Widget](../interaction/login-widget) but doesn't require to enter the phone number and confirm the authorization.

 ## Keyboard buttons

-The second type of buttons is the keyboard buttons.
-Unlike inline buttons, they are shown below the message input field (in web versions they are expanded when clicked on ⌘).
+Unlike inline buttons, keyboard buttons are shown below the message input field (in web versions they are expanded by clicking on ⌘).
 When pressing a keyboard button, the user simply sends its text.

-In Telegram mobile apps, keyboard buttons replace the keyboard; however, the user is able to hide them and see the regular keyboard again.
+In Telegram mobile apps, keyboard buttons replace the keyboard; but the user is able to hide them and see the regular keyboard again.

 <video controls loop muted preload="auto">